LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

          -  autoscaling.knative.dev/scale-down-delay (string) = Default: ``0s``.
 The number of seconds to wait to scale-down after a target is being under-utilized.
 This can be in the format of ``<SECONDS>s`` or ``<MINUTES>m`` and cannot exceed one hour.
          -  autoscaling.knative.dev/target (float) = Default: ``100``.
 A number representing the metric target that must be exceeded before Knative will scale-up the number of Pods.
 Depending on the metric, this may be a percentage.
          -  autoscaling.knative.dev/target-utilization-percentage (float) = Default: ``70``.
 A number representing the percentage of the target to watch for before scaling up additional Pods earlier.
          -  autoscaling.knative.dev/window (string) = Default: ``60s``.
-The stable amount of time that Knative takes into account when decieding if Pods need to be scaled up or down.
+The stable amount of time that Knative takes into account when deciding if Pods need to be scaled up or down.

 [53][54]